google-marketing-solutions/gps_soteria/docs/GUIDE.md

 7. Go to variables -> new user defined variable and create a “profit” variable from the profit variable template.
 8. Go to tags -> new.
-9. Select an Analytics tag and in the “parameters to add / edit” section replace value with the profit variable (see [image 9](#image-9)).
+    - **Google Analytics:** Select an Analytics tag and in the “parameters to add / edit” section replace value with the profit variable (see [image 9](#image-9)).
+    - **Google Ads:** Select a Google Ads Conversion Tracking tag and in the configuration add the profit variable to the 'Conversion Value' field.
+(See [Image 10](#image-10))
 10. The trigger should be a custom event for purchase events.
 11. Save and deploy the code.